caderek/gramma/README.md

 ## Notes

-This package is in POC stage.
+This package is in a POC stage.
 It's functional, but limited and not unit tested.

 ## Installation